platformsh/platformsh-docs/docs/src/guides/symfony/crons.md

             croncape symfony ...
 ```

-If you want to run a command in a cron hook for specific environment types,
+To run a command in a cron hook for specific environment types,
-check the `PLATFORM_ENVIRONMENT_TYPE` environment variable:
+use the `PLATFORM_ENVIRONMENT_TYPE` environment variable:

 ```yaml {location=".platform.app.yaml"}
 crons: